bitcoin-core/btcdeb/README.md

 $ for i in btcdeb btcc mastify merklebranch; do mv $i $i.bc && emcc -O2 $i.bc libbitcoin.a -o $i.js; done
 ```

-The last part is dome because emscripten's `emcc` expects the input bytecode file to have the `.bc` extension, whereas the makefile generates files with no extension.
+The last part is done because emscripten's `emcc` expects the input bytecode file to have the `.bc` extension, whereas the makefile generates files with no extension.

+Note: most things work, but the console in btcdeb does not.
+You can work around this by doing `echo -n -e "step\n\n\n"` (with sufficient `\n`s).

 ## Script debugger